mfactory-lab/ic-solana/README.md

 Compare the generated SHA-256 hash with the hash provided in the repository to verify the build's integrity.

-## Learn More
+## Learn more

-To deepen your understanding of the SOLANA RPC Canister and its integration with Solana and ICP, explore the following resources:
+To learn more about the SOLANA RPC Canister and its integration with Solana and ICP, explore the following resources:

 - [Candid Interface](https://github.com/mfactory-lab/ic-solana/blob/main/src/ic-solana-rpc/ic-solana-rpc.did)
 - [Solana JSON-RPC API](https://solana.com/docs/rpc)